 The computational power to run holographic personnel is roughly equal to the power output of the ship if the second core is slaved to the first.
 Be aware: loss of a computer core restricts the holographic personnel the ship can maintain, and holographic manifestations may restrict other computer heavy tasks.

 Crew: Your crew is highly trained in the skill set necessary for this mission.
 Your engineering and science officers are all professional to expert at working TransWarp theory and applications, and many of them have advanced computer expertise.
 They were specifically selected for this ship and this mission due to their capabilities and skills, though there may be some areas of their profiles that are less than what may have been looked for in other postings and crew conflict could is a potential issue.
-For this reason, your first officer was selected from a ship that recently underwent such difficulties, and your ship’s counselor is also from the same ship and well versed in dealing with difficult people.
+For this reason your ship’s counselor has a staff of 2 assistant counselors, extensive hand to hand combat training, and is well versed in dealing with difficult people.

 Differences Between the Sovereign and Pulsar Primary Hulls:

 Lower decks are all engineering except for the holodecks, since it’s such an abbreviated hull and your engineering section is necessarily large.
 The only quarters not in the primary hull are for the torpedo and sensor crew in the pod “Cradle”, the part that the mission pod fits into, that has a basic enlisted bunkroom for 10.
 See attached side deckplan of Sovereign primary hull.
 Pulsar hull alteration ship info:

 * Sick Bay is in the primary hull directly behind computer core 1.

 * The ship’s lounge “P Squared” is on Deck 12, Forward section, or 12 Forward in the area marked “cargo stores” on the Sovereign primary hull deckplan.

 * The impulse engines are at the rear of the primary hull on decks 8 through 12.